brianlapp/mode/draft-reply-to-mike.md

 - Memory bank for tracking what works/doesn't work
 - Daily logging system for conversion data and wins
 - Code snippet library for reusable solutions
+- **Live dashboard for real-time progress tracking** 📊

+🔗 **Check out the optimization dashboard:** [Your Streamlit URL here]

+Shows our property status, CPL tracking, priorities, and daily optimization checklist.
+Updates automatically as I work - you'll see our wins in real-time!

 **My ADHD brain is loving the clear conversion goals and data-driven approach** - this is exactly the kind of backwards-optimization-from-revenue work that gets me fired up! 🧠⚡